PennLINC/xcp_d/docs/installation.rst

 Installation
 ------------

-There are two ways to get *XCP-D* installed:
+There are two ways to install *XCP-D*:

 * within a `Manually Prepared Environment (Python 3.8+)`_, also known as *bare-metal installation*; or